bids-standard/BEP028_BIDSprov/bep028spec.md

 [JSON-LD](https://www.w3.org/TR/json-ld11/) is a specific type of JSON that allows encoding graph-like structures with the Resource Description Framework[^1].

 TODO: written in a single file (JSON-LD) or several JSON files that can be aggregated into one JSON-LD

 TODO: BIDS-Prov tools

 ## 2. Provenance records {#2-provenance-records}

+BIDS-Prov metadata consists in a set or records.
+There are 4 types of records: `Activity`, `Entity`, `Agent`, and `Environment`.

-Each provenance record is composed of a set of Activities that represent the transformations that have been applied to the data.
+Activities represent the transformations that have been applied to the data.
 Each Activity can use Entities as inputs and outputs.
 The Agent specifies the software package.
 Environments specify the software environment in which the provenance record was obtained.

 ![](img/records.svg)